frederic-perez/AmE-dictionary/data/dictionary.md

 __rubbish__ _n_ __1__ Worthless, useless, or unwanted matter. __2__ Discarded or waste matter; refuse. __3__ :dart: Foolish words or speech; nonsense.
 __rubble__ _n_ :four::hammer: /ˈrʌbəl/ _Earthquakes reduced many buildings to rubble._
 __rube__ _n informal_ :two: A person who is not very intelligent or interested in culture. _Syn_ bumpkin, chawbacon, hayseed, hick, yahoo, yokel
-__rubella__ _n_ A mild contagious eruptive disease caused by a virus and capable of producing congenital defects in infants born to mothers infected during the first three months of pregnancy. _Syn_ German measles, epidemic roseola, three-day measles _The parents were relieved when the doctor said that their son’s rubella would improve in a matter of days._
+__rubella__ _n_ :two: /ruˈbɛl ə/ A mild contagious eruptive disease caused by a virus and capable of producing congenital defects in infants born to mothers infected during the first three months of pregnancy. _Syn_ German measles, epidemic roseola, three-day measles _The parents were relieved when the doctor said that their son’s rubella would improve in a matter of days._
 __Rubenesque__ _adj_
 __Rubicon__ _n_
 __rubicund__ _adj_ :two: /ROO-bi-kuhnd/ Red or reddish.
 Inclined to a healthy reddish color often associated with outdoor life. _Syn_ ruddy, sanguine, florid _“Please your honor,” answered the drum-major, whose rubicund visage had lost all its color, “the fault is none of mine.”_